ttalvitie/browservice/README.md

 6. Typing special characters using the AltGr key does not work in the browser area (you can still paste them from the clipboard).
 7. The names of downloaded files are garbled.

-The client support has been tested using the procedure of the `test` directory.
+The client support has been tested using the procedure documented in the `test` directory.
 It would be interesting to hear about your experiences on different platforms.
 Browservice is expected to work on Internet Explorer or Firefox on old m68k and PowerPC Macs, but due to lack of access, these have not been tested.

 ## Setup

 A Browservice setup consists of two machines; the Browservice proxy server and the client.
 Currently, Linux is the only supported operating system for the proxy server; the supported CPU architectures are i386, x86_64, ARM and ARM64.
 The proxy server should also have sufficient memory and CPU performance to run the Chromium browser.
 For the client, many different operating systems and browsers should work, but the greatest chance of success is achieved using an OS-browser-combination that is close to one of the entries in the [table of supported client browsers](#supported-client-browsers).
+The performance of the different client browsers have not been benchmarked, but as a rule of thumb for Windows systems, the newest version of Intenet Explorer available for the system is typically the fastest.

 Only the proxy server needs an Internet connection; the client only needs to be able to connect to the proxy server.
 It is advisable not to expose the client directly to the Internet.
 One possible network setup is to have two interfaces on the proxy server: one for Internet and another for the local connection to the client.
 If both machines are virtual machines, host-only adapters can be used for the local connection between the proxy server and the client.

-Here is one example of a mobile Browservice setup: The proxy server is running on a Raspberry Pi 4 (fitted with a fan and a battery) that connects to the Internet using Wi-Fi.
+Here is one example of a mobile hardware Browservice setup that has shown to be working well: The proxy server is running on a Raspberry Pi 4 (fitted with a fan and a battery) that connects to the Internet using Wi-Fi.
 The client is an IBM ThinkPad T40 running Windows NT 4.0 and Internet Explorer 6.
 The client connects to the proxy server through a direct patch cable between the Ethernet ports of the machines; the Ethernet interfaces are configured with static IPs in the same private subnet.

 TODO: picture of the setup